MindHunter /// Dr. Ann Burgess

 But you're working

-in the walls of Quantico, and you are a very instrumental part in some of these meetings that they're having when
+in the walls of Quantico, and you are a very instrumental part in some of these meetings that they're having

-the quote-unquote mind hunters are sitting around and kicking around ideas about the crimes, the perpetrator, and the victim.
+when the quote-unquote mind hunters are sitting around and kicking around ideas about the crimes, the perpetrator, and the victim.
+Like you, you, you are every bit of a mind hunter as these

-I mean, you provided so much knowledge as far as like post-crime behavior by the perpetrator
+people that you worked with.
+I mean, you, you provided so much knowledge as far as like post

-and really added a lot of the psychology of
+and really added a lot of the psychology of the

 victimology and things of that nature as well.
+Oh, right.

-police department that had made the request and that's what we were trying that and Stephen can speak much more to that because he helped in the writing it so that it made more sense it certainly made sense in terms of being there but to organize it into some categories and things like that is what we tried to do and get published because we we wanted to publish not only that was a promise that not only publish the book which you've mentioned as a sexual homicide but to get some articles out to the wider audience we published some of the papers in american journal of psychiatry and any of the other kinds of journals that would go out to not only law enforcement.
+It certainly made sense in terms of being there, but to organize it into some categories and things like that is what we tried to do and get published because we wanted to publish not only that was the promise that not only publish the book which you've mentioned as a sexual homicide, but to get some articles out to the wider audience.

-Yeah, I think it's important to remember, too, that in the Hoover era of the FBI, it was completely closed to outsiders.
+Yeah, I think it's important to remember too that in the Hoover era of the FBI, it was completely closed to outsiders.
+You know, you were either in or you weren't.

 And Dr.

-So for her to be there as you know, sort of in a consultant position was unheard of at the time.
+Burgess joined in her role just after that.
+So for her to be there as, you know, sort of in a consultant position was unheard of at the time.

-So she was, you know, she quickly carved out her own niche and she was every bit as important to the beginnings of profiling and the BSU as any of the agents there.
+you know, she quickly carved out her own niche and she was every bit as important to the beginnings of profiling and the BSU as any of the agents there.

 But just for her to be there in the first place was a really big deal.

-you know, detectives or beat cops will say, yeah, you know, there's a very big difference between FBI and what we do.
+Well, and one thing that I think is absolutely fascinating, and it's kind of missed, I think, a lot, is that, you know, detectives or beat cops will say, yeah, you know, there's a very big difference between FBI and what we do.

 And we don't,

-you know, maybe I don't understand what what the profilers do, but in all reality, beat cops and detectives have been using their own form of profiling for decades before the FBI even started really organizing the whole idea and educating.
+you know, maybe I don't understand what the profilers do, but in all reality, beat cops and detectives have been using their own form of profiling for decades before the FBI even started really organizing the whole idea and educating.

-that's part of
+I mean, that's part of

 solving crimes and always has been, you know, coming up with ideas about the victim, ideas about the perpetrator, why they did what they did, and profiling the crime scene itself.